shadowcrest/shadowcrest/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Found a bug?
-Report it here
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
+**[Bug Location] Brief description of the bug**

-A clear and concise description of what the bug is.
+**Description**: A clear and concise description of what the bug is and what the correct behavior should be.

-**To Reproduce**
-Steps to reproduce the behavior

-**How it should work**
-A clear and concise description on how it should work.
-Make sure to add IDs(spells, quests, NPCs, objects, GUIDs) and most imporantly sources(websites, screenshots, videos...).
-Without adding sources the bug report will be closed immediately.

-**Additional info**
-Add any other info about the problem here.
+**How To Reproduce**: Unless it is obvious, give step by step instructions on how to reproduce the bug.

+**Sources**: Link acceptable sources showing what the correct behavior is.

+Don't forget to add labels to your report before you submit it!